 Bottom Line

-When BC Property Connect goes live, it's worth setting up an account and checking it once in a while.
-It's a straightforward way to stay on top of what's happening with your property.
+When BC Property Connect goes live, it's worth setting up an account and checking it regularly.